Supervision, Mentoring and Support

 Are you interested in working with me?

-I offer a free 15-minute call to anyone interested in working together.
+I offer a 15-minute cup of tea call to anyone interested in working together.
 It gives us the chance to get to know each other, ask questions and get a sense of what is possible.

 Keen to try before you commit?
 Ad-hoc sessions available here: